Rigo9119/ascent-km/README.md

 # Ascent Knowledge Management

+A modern social and knowledge-sharing platform designed to help foreigners thrive in South Korea.

+Ascent connects expats, travelers, and locals with curated events, communities, and essential resources.
+Discover local insights, share your experiences, and find your community—all in one place.

-A modern knowledge management platform built with SvelteKit, Supabase, and Sanity.
+Built with SvelteKit, Supabase, and Sanity for a fast, modern, and scalable experience.

 ---